-- ASE_CCL.1.8C The conformance claim rationale shall demonstrate that the statement of the security problem definition is consistent with the statement of the security problem definition in the PPs for which conformance is being claimed. - The evaluator shall examine the conformance claim rationale to determine that it demonstrates that the statement of security problem definition is consistent, as defined by the conformance statement of the PP, with the statements of security problem definition stated in the PPs to which conformance is being claimed. - If the ST does not claim conformance with a PP, this work unit is not applicable and therefore considered to be satisfied. - If the PP does not have a statement of security problem definition, this work unit is not applicable and therefore considered to be satisfied. - If strict conformance is required by the PP to which conformance is being claimed no conformance claim rationale is required.
-Instead, the evaluator determines whether: - a) the threats in the ST are a superset of or identical to the threats in the PP to which conformance is being claimed; - b) the OSPs in the ST are a superset of or identical to the OSPs in the PP to which conformance is being claimed; - c) the assumptions in the ST are identical to the assumptions in the PP to which conformance is being claimed; - If demonstrable conformance is required by the PP, the evaluator examines the conformance claim rationale to determine that it demonstrates that the statement of security problem definition of the ST is equivalent or more restrictive than the statement of security problem definition in the PP to which conformance is being claimed. - For guidance on "equivalent or more restrictive" see CC Part 1 Annex D, PP conformance.
+- ASE_CCL.1.8C The conformance claim rationale shall demonstrate that the statement of the security problem definition is consistent with the statement of the security problem definition in the PPs for which conformance is being claimed. - ASE_CCL.1-10 The evaluator shall examine the conformance claim rationale to determine that it demonstrates that the statement of security problem definition is consistent, as defined by the conformance statement of the PP, with the statements of security problem definition stated in the PPs to which conformance is being claimed. - If the ST does not claim conformance with a PP, this work unit is not applicable and therefore considered to be satisfied. - If the PP does not have a statement of security problem definition, this work unit is not applicable and therefore considered to be satisfied. - If strict conformance is required by the PP to which conformance is being claimed no conformance claim rationale is required.
+Instead, the evaluator determines whether: - a) the threats in the ST are a superset of or identical to the threats in the PP to which conformance is being claimed; - b) the OSPs in the ST are a superset of or identical to the OSPs in the PP to which conformance is being claimed; - the assumptions in the ST are identical to the assumptions in the PP to which conformance is being claimed, with two possible exceptions described in the following two bullet points; - an assumption (or part of an assumption) from the PP can be omitted, if all security objectives for the operational environment addressing this assumption (or part of an assumption) are replaced by security objectives for the TOE; - an assumption can be added to the assumptions defined in the PP, if a justification is given, why the new assumption neither mitigates a threat (or a part of a threat) meant to be addressed by security objectives for the TOE in the PP, nor fulfils an OSP (or part of an OSP) meant to be addressed by security objectives for the TOE in the PP.